kenmaready/CppND-Capstone-Blasteroids/README.md

   }
   ```

-  further down in the same Update() member method (beginning at line 169), there is a nested loop of asteroids and shots to conduct a collision check and add any asteroids which have been hit by a shot to a list of "blastedAsteroids" for later processing:
+  Further down in the same Update() member method (beginning at line 169), there is a nested loop of asteroids and shots to conduct a collision check and add any asteroids which have been hit by a shot to a list of "blastedAsteroidIds" for later processing:

   ```
     // Collision checks: